MikSkrzyp/SauceDemoTesting/README.md

 mvn allure:report
 ````

-Generated report can be found in your:
+Generated report can be found in Your:
 ````
 target/site/index.html
 ````